Request Foreclosure Help

 If you have an FHA home loan, you may qualify for the Making Home Affordable Program and have great opportunities to request a home load modification.

 Request A Home Loan Modification: Home Detination offers resources as a CDPE who can help with the homeowner and stability plan to avoid foreclosure and lower monthly mortgage payments.

 Home Destination will help you determine if you meet the eligibility requirements for both Government Sponsored Modification Programs such as HAMP or in-house modification programs offered by the bank holding your home loan.
-The extent of principal reduction required depends on several factors and are unique to each borrower.
+The extent of principal loan reduction required depends on several factors and are unique to each borrower.

 Most Minneapolis Foreclosures Can Be Prevented

 Foreclosures in Minnesota can be prevented; don't fall into the Minnesota foreclosure timeline.
 Minneapolis and surrounding area homeowners facing foreclosure need to be aggressive and take action.
 Home Destination is here to help you explore your options and get help.
 Don't fight the foreclosure process on your own.
 If you're home is located anywhere in Twin Cities, we can help.
 The Minnesota Homeownership Center oversees a statewide network of trusted non-profit organizations with over 20 years of experience helping Minnesotans avoid foreclosure.
 Recent data gathered by the State of Minnesota calculates that on average 60 percent of Minnesota residents facing foreclosure qualify for help to prevent becoming another Minnesota foreclosed home.
 Homeowners seeking to exploring options will always find that Minnesota offers help 100% free, and available to anyone.

 What Is A Home Loan Modification?